 Back in the dark days of the Clinton era, things were, uh… well they weren’t so bad compared to recent times.
 With that, our bad boy heroes of the day experimented with grit, humor and chaotic design, allowing them the freedom to pin point their own discomforts and tell the stories that drove their creative spirits.
 In other words we had dangerous fun but a few less people got hurt.

-Years after Scream Magazine left the stands there seemed to be a growing gap in the local publishing field for something that was different from your home spun craft-oriented art culture that was emblematic of the Raleigh area and North Carolina in general.
+Years after Scream Magazine left the stands there seemed to be a growing gap in the local publishing field for something that was different from your home spun craft-oriented art culture that was emblematic of the south in general.
 In one of our celebrated lazy afternoon‘s discussing politics of the day, Russell Boone generously offers me, Daniel Gallant, the opportunity to continue to publish under the Alternating Crimes mantle.

 Scream 1 Cover (1995) by David Larson